 Wrap the victim in the tarp.

 And, here's a video that discusses basically the same technique, with the addition of creating a daisy chained climbing rope around the patient.
-If you think you may have to transport your patient, this could be a nice feature to have.
+If you think you may have to transport your patient, even for a short distance, this is a nice feature to have.

 Note the addition of trekking poles underneath the patient, this can give some rigidity to the rope litter if you need to carry it.